RaynardGerraldo/nokiaWA/README.md

 [Chromedriver Termux Android](https://github.com/termux-user-repository/chromium-builder/releases/)

 Download release 131.0.6778.264 for your architecture, unzip ,set above mentioned variables to the full path of chrome and chromedriver executables.

-Note: Do this only if you face the errors mentioned in notice.
-Default ChromeDriver mostly work.

 ## Roadmap